 Now, the university town has become famous for its incredible buildings, churches, and art nouveau houses.
 As such, the seaweed boats have become a way for visitors to navigate the city and learn about its history.
 So, jump on board and discover all the colorful delights that this beautiful town has to offer!

 Trains depart regularly from Porto and take just over an hour.
 The main sights of this beautiful Portuguese town can easily be seen in the morning or afternoon, so it’s a perfect day trip!

-Arrive into the town by train (or by car), where you’ll be met by stunning medieval streets surrounded by dense green woodland.
+Arrive in town by train (or by car), where you’ll be met by stunning medieval streets surrounded by dense green woodland.
 From here, it’s easy to jump on transport leaving for Pena Palace: the red and yellow castle that sits at the highest point in the region.

 Getting to Sintra